nullpass/pyventory/README.md

 ### Next:
 * Human: Department views
+* Move Depts to Inventory (sorry)
 * Auth: (no 3pa yet) auth schemes and cascading ownership
-* Inventory: Keep updating querysets to restrict company scope
+* Inventory: Keep updating QuerySets to restrict company scope
 * Tickets: put undo url in success message from unlink_related()
 * Tickets: add link-related form/view to accommodate linking tickets together since we cannot autolink tickets now.
 * Tickets: Changing the domain of a ticket should be its own view.